LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Compression is good for cost savings concerning persistence
    * Max size is 5 TB
    * If uploading > 100MB and absolutely for > 5 GB, use Multi-Part upload
-   * S3 Transfer Acceleration also can be utilized to increase transfer rates by going through an AWS edge location that passes the object to the target S3 bucket (can work with Multi-Part upload)
+   * S3 Transfer Acceleration also can be utilized to increase transfer rates (upload and download) by going through an AWS edge location that passes the object to the target S3 bucket (can work with Multi-Part upload)
    * Strong consistency model to reflect latest version/value upon write/delete to read actions
    * Version ID if versioning enabled at the bucket level
    * Metadata (list of key/val pairs)